-Arthritis knee exercise programmes can make a big difference.
+Arthritis knee exercise programmes help to reduce pain and improve function.
 Arthritis typically causes pain, stiffness, swelling and difficulty walking due to wear and tear on the bones and cartilage in the knee.

 There are a number of different treatment options for arthritis, but exercises consistently come out as being the most effective.
 They help to strengthen the whole leg, and to increase the movement of the knee, both of which will help to decrease arthritis pain and increase how much you can do.